 There are three things to notice in this code example:

-- The values in the tuple (items) are numbers (integers) instead of strings like we have seen in previous examples.
+2. The values in the tuple (items) are numbers (integers) instead of strings as we have seen in previous examples.

-Note: indexes for tuple, lists (in Python they are called sequences) start from zero.
-That’s why when we pass zero between square brackets we get back the first item in the tuple.
+Note: indexes for tuples, and lists (in Python they are called sequences) start from zero.
+That’s why when you pass zero between square brackets you get back the first item in the tuple.

 Python Coding Exercises